 On OpenSea, navigate to the top right of the page and click your Profile icon.
 Select the NFT you would like to sell from your wallet.

-Choose the type of sale and the price.
 In a Fixed Price sale, the seller establishes the NFT price.

 In all those options, you’ll see the potential fees from the sale listed at the bottom.